Low-cost? Low chance for Air France and Lufthansa

 In such an uneven fight, Gierse doubts the wisdom of Lufthansa even trying to expand its low-cost offering.

-"Lufthansa should focus everything on their core product, namely flying business travellers around the world," he said.
+"Lufthansa should focus everything on their core product, namely flying business travelers around the world," he said.

 If Air France can't reach a deal with its unions, it too might have to retreat to its more profitable segments.